dapr/samples/vscode-dev-setup/README.md

 ### Multiple Development Containers

 This diagram shows the machine topography of the development environment for a multi-component application.
-Each application is developed and debugged in its own container.
-The container definitions are tailored for the individual applications.
+Each component is developed and debugged in its own container.
+The container definitions are tailored for the individual components.
 This configuration is good for systems with many components that need controlled upgrades of platform dependencies.

 ```ASCII
 Host machine (Windows 10, version 2004, with Docker Desktop)